 (and why we do what we do)

-But tourism as it is today often does more harm than good.
+But tourism, the way it often works today, can do more harm than good.

 Overcrowded cities.